clauswilke/dataviz/docs/directory_of_visualizations.md

 <img src="directory_of_visualizations_files/figure-html4/amounts-1.png" width="768" style="display: block; margin: auto;" />

 The most common approach to visualizing amounts (i.e., numerical values shown for some set of categories) is using bars, either vertically or horizontally arranged (Chapter \@ref(visualizing-amounts)).
-However, instead of using bars, we can also place dots at the location where the corresponding bar would end.
+However, instead of using bars, we can also place dots at the location where the corresponding bar would end (Chapter \@ref(visualizing-amounts)).

 <img src="directory_of_visualizations_files/figure-html4/amounts_multi-1.png" width="768" style="display: block; margin: auto;" />

 If there are two or more sets of categories for which we want to show amounts, we can group or stack the bars (Chapter \@ref(visualizing-amounts)).
-We can also map the categories onto the *x* and *y* axis and show amounts by color, via a heatmap.
+We can also map the categories onto the *x* and *y* axis and show amounts by color, via a heatmap (Chapter \@ref(visualizing-amounts)).

 ## Distributions